dcunited001/dcunited001.github.io/_drafts/facets-of-greatness-systems-theory.md

   so that the face towards mostly the same direction.
   - when you sum them, you get a vector that's somewhere between 10,000 and 1,000,000 times the magnitude of the original vector
+- explain the metaphor as the energy of individuals
+  - if it's all completely random, then it all basically cancels itself out
 - we all agree that we need changes and we all recognize mostly the same set of serious problems in society.
 Where the left and right depart is on proposing solutions to those problems.
 What I want to